About 11 weeks from now, the first votes will be cast in Collier County’s 2016 primary elections, and many offices and issues are at stake.

-Between now and then, I’ll be researching the candidates and issues that will be on my ballot, and sharing, as in prior years, what I find in this blog.
-(See here, for example.)
-I’ll support what I write with links to my sources, and conclude with who I’ll be voting for and why.
+Between now and then, I’ll be researching the candidates and issues that will be on my ballot, and sharing what I find in this blog.
+I’ll support what I write with links to my sources.
 If you find these posts helpful, please let me know.
 Reader feedback is what keeps this blog going!

 I plan to focus on elections for School Board (see “School Board elections less than a year away”), County Commission, Constitutional Officers, the Florida House and Senate, the US House and Senate, and any constitutional amendments or other referenda that may be on the ballot.

 In today’s post, I’ll summarize some of the basics about what’s in store.